raymondworkshop/raymondworkshop.github.io/_posts/learning/2022-03-11-how-to-improve-judgment-skills.md

     - [Thoughts on Man's Purpose in Life](https://govleaders.org/rickover-purpose.htm)

+##### making good decisions
+* **focus on the process** of making a decision
+    - **emotions** are crucial in helping us come to a decision
+    - need to **listen to our feelings** because we often have to live with the decisions that we have made
+        + some of **our deep-deated emotional reactions** might come from those aspects of **our personality that we are not able to change**
+    - **the heart** has its reasons which reason does not know

+* use a pros and cons list
+    - good reasons or good consequences

+* spend more time thinking carefully about a difficult and important decision

 #### The Self-Awareness Onion
 * understanding your emotions
     - identify blind spots in ourselves and then expressing the affected emotions appropriately